Skip to content

 LDP or Solid Type Index registry ⚠️ Needs registry discovery This gives an enumerable container, but Iolanta would still need to know which registry to ask, and it adds a server or account model that is heavier than publishing nanopublications.

-Built-in centralized Iolanta visualization index as the primary mechanism ✅ Iolanta-controlled discovery only This is the current implementation, but it requires Iolanta source changes and does not let other publishers participate directly.
+Built-in centralized Iolanta visualization index as the primary mechanism ✅ Iolanta-controlled discovery only This was the previous runtime implementation.
+It required Iolanta source changes and did not let other publishers participate directly.
+Runtime discovery now queries the public nanopub registry instead.

 Each selected publication mechanism must include RDF that links the visualization data back to the ontology it describes, so Iolanta can query by ontology IRI after the publication mechanism has exposed or indexed the RDF.